Relintai/pandemonium_engine_docs/usage/export/exporting_for_web.md

 WebGL version
 -------------

-Depending on your choice of renderer, Godot can target WebGL 1.0 (*GLES2*) or WebGL 2.0 (*GLES3*).
+Depending on your choice of renderer, Pandemonium can target WebGL 1.0 (*GLES2*) or WebGL 2.0 (*GLES3*).

 WebGL 1.0 is the recommended option if you want your project to be supported on all browsers with the best performance.

-Godot's GLES3 renderer targets high end devices, and the performance using WebGL 2.0 can be subpar.
+Pandemonium's GLES3 renderer targets high end devices, and the performance using WebGL 2.0 can be subpar.
 Some features are also not supported in WebGL 2.0 specifically.